Musoye/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is the directory for bitwise operations and its types.
+This is a directory for the bitwise operatio task